-No pandemic in human history can compare to the coronavirus pandemic in terms of the strength of its impact on the world's stock markets (Baker et. al 2020).
-Coronavirus pandemic outbreak has largely affected economic activities all over the world.
-Governments around the globe decided to reduce business activity or even start partial or complete lockdown in order to reduce this biosecurity threat.
-However, these measures had negative impact on economic activities, since economic activities slowed down significantly, the unfavorable situation in the real sector soon spilled over into financial markets.
-Some sectors are hit harder while some are hit less.
-The tourism sector is within the group of sectors most severely affected by the pandemic.
+Coronavirus pandemic outbreak has largely affected economic activities all over the world and governments around the globe implemented policies that reduce movement of people and goods.
+These measures are expected to have a negative impact on all economic activities and especially pronounced in the service sector like tourism.
 This analysis provides empirical evidence on the direct reactions of ZSE listed tourist firms to the outbreak of COVID-19 global pandemic by application of the event study methodology.
 The results confirm that COVID-19 pandemic has affected tourist stocks by triggering the negative above average cumulative return during the event period.
-The findings are robust to the different length of event window and controlling for the general market returns.
+Two events related to the first official COVID-19 incidence and WHO declaration of global pandemic could have been identified as most important for the returns.
+The findings are robust to different length specification of the event window and controlling for the general market returns.
 Interestingly, the pandemic effects seem to be similar in size across different sectors and tourist sector is no exception to this rule.
-This result might be due to the low liquidity of tourist stocks on the ZSE or structure of Croatian economy and financial market, but this would be an interesting area for future research.
-It would be useful to further examine the reasons for the unequal sectoral distribution of pandemic effects in the local and global markets as a future research.
+This result might be due to the low liquidity of tourist stocks on the ZSE or structure of Croatian economy and financial market but further inquiry would open an interesting area for future research as well as further examining the reasons for the unequal sectoral distribution of pandemic effects in the local and global markets.

 References

+Brown S.J., Warner J.B.Using (1985) Daily Stock Returns, The Case of Event Studies.
+Journal of Financial Economics, 14:3-31.

+Boehmer E., Musumeci J., Poulsen A.B.Event (1991)-study methodology under conditions of event-inducedvariance.
+Journal of Financial Economics, 30(2):253-272, 1991.

+Patell J.M.
+(1976) Corporate forecasts of earnings per share and stock price behavior: empiricaltests.
+Journal of Accounting Research, 14(2):246- 276,

 Lamb R.P.(1995) An Exposure-Based Analysis of Property-Liability Insurer Stock Values around Hurri-cane Andrew.
 Journal of Risk and Insurance, 62(1):111-123,